 - Fats have 9 calories per gram

 If you are looking at packaged foods, you can find the grams of carbohydrates, proteins, and fats for each serving on the nutrition label.
-If you do not have a nutrition label available you can usually find the correct nutrition for something like chicken breast or salmon by doing a simple google search with something like, "What are the macronutrients for 4oz of chicken breast" or referencing the USDA food database.
+If you do not have a nutrition label available you can usually find the correct nutrition for something like chicken breast or salmon by doing a simple Google search with something like, "What are the macronutrients for 4oz of chicken breast" or referencing the USDA food database.

-- 19g of carbohydrates
+- 19g carbohydrates

-- 8g of protein
+- 8g protein

-- 2.5g of fat
+- 2.5g fat

-76 calories from carbohydrates (19g x 4 calories per gram)
+- 76 calories from carbohydrates (19g x 4 calories per gram)

-32 calories from protein (8g x 4 calories per gram)
+- 32 calories from protein (8g x 4 calories per gram)

-22.5 calories from fat (2.5g x 9 calories per gram)
+- 22.5 calories from fat (2.5g x 9 calories per gram)

 Here is an example of what a My Fitness Pal daily log might look like:

-The downside to these apps is that the macronutrient calculations are a bit more generic instead of custom to you.
+The downside to these apps is that the macronutrient calculations are a bit more generic instead of customized to you.
 If you are looking for a more customized plan, you can reach out to a health and wellness coach to help you.

-To figure out your macronutrient goals for each day, you will need to start with calculating your daily calorie requirements.
-Again, this can be done through a customized plan or on the USDA MacroNutrient Calculator.
-Once you have your recommended calorie intake, you can then figure out what the best ratio of carbohydrates, protein, and dietary fat would be to achieve your goal.
+To figure out your macronutrient goals for each day, you will need to start by calculating your daily calorie requirements.
+Again, this can be done through a customized plan or on our Meal Prep Macro Calculator.
+Once you have your recommended calorie intake, you can then figure out what the best ratio of carbohydrates, protein, and dietary fat would be, based on your goals.

-- Weight Loss: it is usually best to go with a higher protein, lower fat, lower carbohydrate ratio.
-The standard 25%-45% carbohydrates, 35%-50% protein and 20%-35% fat
+For weight loss, it is usually best to go with a ratio that's higher in protein and lower in fat and carbohydrate.
+The standard combo is typically 25%-45% carbohydrates, 35%-50% protein, and 20%-35% fat.

-- Muscle Gain: here you will want a higher carbohydrate and protein ratio to fuel your workouts.
+For muscle gain, you will want a higher carbohydrate and protein ratio to fuel your workouts.
 Your ratio should be around 45% carbohydrates, 35% protein, and 20% dietary fat.

-The information above is just a guideline into macronutrient calculations.
-When starting a macronutrient plan, you will find that you may end up tweaking numbers over the first few weeks.
-Some people find that they work more efficiently on a high protein or high fat diet, while others are better on higher carbs.
-With that said, please use the numbers above as a guideline not an exact science.
+And everyone is different, so keep that in mind if you're counting macros with friends.
+Some people find that they work more efficiently on a high-protein or high-fat diet, while others are better on higher carbs.
+With that said, please use the numbers above as a guideline, not an exact science.